fishforwish/fgc/notes.md

 	* This was a Dropbox legacy problem, fixed for Chyun now
 * object 'combined_dat' not found in prevalence.Rout to make fgcPersist_clmm.Rout

+Make sure scripts and rules are updated before trying to run.
+* There should be no .Rout dependencies
+* Scripts should have a shellpipes call

+Working on Mike's table stuff:
+* several deprecated calls in tables.R
+* updated tabletex, getting a mysterious error, and it's all pretty ugly

+Anything with rdsave needs to be updated to saveVars or saveEnvironment.

 2024 Dec 21 (Sat)
 =================